hobuinc/greyhound/doc/doc.rst

 Pseudocode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The raster can be read programmatically similar to the pseudocode below, assuming that the raster contains only 4-byte floating ``Z`` values.
+The raster can be read programmatically similar to the pseudocode below.
+This example assumes that the raster contains only 4-byte floating ``Z`` values.

 ::